-There are lots of fancy new ways to navigate the desktop, but we’ll get into those later, and they’re entirely optional.
-In short, if you were annoyed that Windows ever changed from its XP incarnation, you’ll be just fine here after a bit of tinkering.
+There are lots of fancy new ways to navigate the desktop, too, but we’ll get into those later, and they’re entirely optional.
+In short, if you were annoyed that Windows ever changed from its XP or 7 incarnations, you’ll be just fine here after a bit of tinkering.

 Windows for all shapes and sizes

-What’s really clever is that the regular desktop experience we’ve just described is only one part of Windows 10. if you’re using a typical laptop or PC then everything is as familiar as a comfy armchair.
-However, if you have a fancy new device, such as a touchscreen laptop or a hybrid laptop-tablet, then it works for your device too.
+What’s really clever is that the regular desktop experience we’ve just described is only one part of Windows 10.
+If you’re using a typical laptop or PC, then everything is as familiar as a comfy armchair.
+However, if you have a fancy new device, such as a touchscreen laptop or a 2-in-1, then it works well with your device too.

-By simply detaching the keyboard or folding your hybrid back on itself Windows 10 switches into tablet mode.
+By simply detaching the keyboard or folding your hybrid back on itself, Windows 10 switches into Tablet mode.
 The OS will ask if it should change mode the first time and you can choose to make the switch automatic or require confirmation in a dialog box.
-We’ve found this works with all the hardware we have in the office, although all of these have a sensor to detect the change; some hybrids with clip-on Bluetooth keyboards don’t have this capability, so you’ll have to change the mode manually.
+We’ve found this works with most of the hardware we have in the office, although not all of these have a sensor to detect the change; some hybrids with clip-on Bluetooth keyboards don’t have this capability, so you’ll have to change the mode manually.

-In tablet mode you get a full-screen Start menu with large tiled app icons that you can easily tap to launch.
-Thanks to live tiles you get updates from your apps without even opening them, photos from social media, weather, news headlines and so on.
 That and the dense tiled layout make it all far more modern and slick than either Apple or Google’s mobile operating systems.
-You also get mobile-OS touches such as a back button.
-In fact with Windows 10 we could really see ourselves moving to single device computing, with a laptop-tablet hybrid covering everything we need from both form factors.
+You also get mobile OS touches such as a back button.
+In fact, with Windows 10 we could really see ourselves moving to single-device computing, with a laptop-tablet hybrid covering everything we need from both form factors.
 Although there are still some sticking points.